 What is the duration of the housing contract?

-- Students who submit a housing application for Fall housing are bound to the terms and conditions of the housing contract for the full academic year (fall and spring terms).
+Students who submit a housing application for the fall are bound to the terms and conditions of the housing contract for the full academic year (fall and spring terms).
 Cancelling the contract to live off campus may result in a financial penalty.

 Are there penalties for cancelling housing?

 What if I don’t get along with my roommate?

 Living with someone is a great opportunity to develop life-long relationships, even though it can be a challenging new experience.
 Before arriving to campus, students complete the Sharing Spaces Module online, which includes tips on fostering a positive roommate relationship.
 Students who experience difficulties with their roommate(s) are encouraged to seek out help from their HD (Hall Director).
 HDs are professional staff members trained to assist students in resolving conflicts with other students.
 Students can also choose to participate in up to five different Room Change processes held throughout the year.

 All state-owned buildings, including residence halls, are smoke-free per Connecticut State Law.
 Residential Life collects information on smoking preferences in an effort to facilitate compatible roommate pairings, when possible.